-The previous SPAEN Annual Conferences were very well attended with over 90 participants from almost 25 countries covering patient advocates, medical experts/researchers and the health industry.
+The 6th SPAEN Annual Conference will be held from 19 to 21 November in Paris/Chantilly (France).
 For the sarcoma patient community the SPAEN conference is a valuable plattform with an opportunity to learn about advances and challenges in the treatment of sarcomas/GIST and to share experience and best practice.
-For the 5th SPAEN Annual Conference again over 80 participants have registered.
-Read more...
+The three days will focus on research, treatment and patient advocacy.
+More...